Televac Active Digital Vacuum Gauges

-Our active vacuum gauges cover the entire practical vacuum measurement range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as vacuum measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.
+Our active gauges cover the entire practical vacuum range from 10-11 Torr to 1000 Torr and feature bright OLED displays and easy to use touch controls, in addition to RS-485 communications, allowing the user to adjust settings such as measurement units, set points, and calibration directly through the unit’s display or remotely through digital communications.

-A passive vacuum gauge (sometimes referred to as a vacuum sensor), such as our 2A thermocouple gauge or our 7B cold cathode gauge, needs controlling electronics to convert the electrical signal from the gauge into a vacuum measurement.
-This conversion can be done by a vacuum controller, which can control multiple gauges at a time, or by an active vacuum gauge, where the control electronics are integrated into an assembly which is directly attached to the passive vacuum gauge.
+A passive gauge (sometimes referred to as a vacuum sensor), such as our 2A thermocouple gauge or our 7B cold cathode gauge, needs controlling electronics to convert the electrical signal from the gauge into a vacuum measurement.
+This conversion can be done by a vacuum controller, which can control multiple gauges at a time, or by an active gauge, where the control electronics are integrated into an assembly which is directly attached to the passive gauge.

 Active gauges are also sometimes called digital vacuum gauges or analog vacuum gauges, because they have a digital display and digital communications, along with an analog 0 to 10 V DC output.